soniasalomoni/Rabi_oscillations_JCM/README.md

 > ➡️ **`saving.py`**
 >
-> This file produces a **.txt** file containing the inversion function if `save_txt` in the input file is set to `True`.
+> This file handles the  produces a **.txt** file containing the inversion function if `save_txt` in the input file is set to `True`.
 These data can be used later on to do more complex plots.

 ---